-- a) Except as set out in Conditions DNV3 and DNV4, construction activities must be undertaken so that construction noise does not exceed the limits in Table DNV-1 at any eccupied PPFs or buildings that accommodate commercial activities in the vicinity of the Project that are occupied at the time of construction. - Construction noise must be measured and assessed in accordance with NZS 6803:1999 'Acoustics
+- a) Except as set out in Condition DNV3, construction activities must be undertaken so that construction noise does not exceed the limits in Table DNV-1 at any occupied PPFs or buildings that accommodate commercial activities in the vicinity of the Project. - b) Construction noise must be measured and assessed in accordance with NZS 6803:1999 'Acoustics Construction Noise'.

-Construction Noise'.